Mass Gainer Protein: What is it, and is it Worth It?

 So, how much protein do you need to build muscle?
 Let's take a look at what the science tells us.

-The Food and Nutrition Board has the RDA (recommended daily allowance) of protein set at 0.8 grams of protein per kilogram of bodyweight.
+The Food and Nutrition Board has the RDA (recommended daily allowance) of protein set at 0.8 grams of protein per kilogram of body weight.
 Unfortunately, studies have shown this is much lower than what's needed to build muscle (1).

-When it comes to protein intake, as much as 2.2 grams of protein per kilogram of bodyweight is ideal for building muscle (1).
-This is roughly the same as 1 gram of protein per pound of bodyweight.
+When it comes to protein intake, as much as 2.2 grams of protein per kilogram of body weight is ideal for building muscle (1).
+This is roughly the same as 1 gram of protein per pound of body weight.

 This is exactly what I recommend for people when they ask me how much protein they need to build muscle.